-Most people add cheese to scalloped potatoes as a matter of course, though purists will claim that real scalloped potatoes are baked in a white sauce.
-It should go without saying that I belong to the purist school.
-I make a blond roux with butter, add enough whole milk or a mixture of whole milk and heavy cream to make a somewhat thin sauce, which I season with salt and white pepper.
-I then parboil red (waxy) potatoes, peel and slice thinly, layer them in a glass or porcelain baking dish, spooning the sauce between the layers.
+I make a blond roux with butter, add enough whole milk to make a thin sauce, which I season with salt and white pepper.
+I then parboil waxy potatoes, peel and slice thinly, layer them in a glass or porcelain baking dish, spooning the sauce between the layers.
 This is baked in a medium-high oven (350 or so) until the potatoes are tender through and the top somewhat browned.

 Method is the most important part of any recipe, even how to boil an egg, for which there is no good way: in-shell eggs must be steamed to cook.
 My method for baking potatoes results in crisp, toothsome skin and a molten, crumbly center.

 Any given potato must be washed and scrubbed, then dried thoroughly before coating with salted oil and placing in the oven, which must be very hot.
 A large (10-12 oz.) white potato will take an hour in a 400F oven.
 Potatoes can be pierced and microwaved to start, but should be finished in the oven; likewise, waxy potatoes should be parboiled.
 Wrapping them in foil before baking ensures a steamed potato, which is wonderful and nostalgic, but lesser fare than baked.